agility/agility-content-fetch-js-sdk/README.md

 In order to use this sdk, you'll need to install the script and you'll also need to authenticate your requests.

 ### Prerequisites
-You must have access to an Agility instance to retrieve the instance *guid* and generate your *apiKey*.
+You must have access to an Agility instance to retrieve the *instanceID* and generate your *apiKey*.
 Or, you must have these values provided to you.

 ### Installation
 Install it using **npm** (recommended):